What services does Air Canada offer for children traveling alone?

 Unaccompanied Minor Service

 To book a flight for an Unaccompanied Minor, you must contact Air Canada Reservations or your travel agent.
-You will be given details about the Unaccompanied Minor service and what procedures are involved when your child is travelling alone.
-For example, the call centre agent will recommend that your child be seated in the last three rows of the aircraft if your child is travelling on an Air Canada flight.
-This seating arrangement, close to the cabin crew, will allow crew members to attend your child’s needs during the flight.
+You will be given details about the Unaccompanied Minor service and what procedures are involved when your child is traveling alone.
+For example, the call center agent will recommend that your child be seated in the last three rows of the aircraft if your child is traveling on an Air Canada flight.
+This seating arrangement, close to the cabin crew, will allow crew members to attend to your child’s needs during the flight.
 This recommendation does not apply to Air Canada Express flights.

 The Unaccompanied Minor Service cannot be arranged on the day of departure at the airport.

 When making a reservation for an Unaccompanied Minor, you must inform the call center agent if your child has a medical condition.
 A child with a medical condition cannot travel as an Unaccompanied Minor without prior medical approval.
 Information on medical approval and how to obtain one for your child can be provided by the Air Canada Medical Assistance Desk.
 Air Canada reserves the right to refuse transportation of an Unaccompanied Minor if medical clearance cannot be obtained.